wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 2.0.3.4 - 01/19/2014 =
+* Fixed the warning: `Strict standards: Declaration of ... should be compatible with ...`.
+* Updated: the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v2.1.7.2.

 = 2.0.3.3 - 01/17/2014 =
 * Fixed: a bug that the `Single Post` check option did not take effect in the Page post type.
 * Updated: the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v2.1.7.1.